robriks/blockchain-developer-bootcamp-final-project/README.md

 #### Reconfigure Hardhat to work locally instead of the default Rinkeby testnet settings:

 Open the hardhat.config.js file in the project root directory and comment out lines 3-4, line 10, and lines 15-18.
+Then open the index.js file in the /pages directory ( ie pages/index.js ) and delete the string parameter 'https://rinkeby.infura.io/xxx' inside of the JsonRpcProvider() method.

-This will prevent Hardhat from attempting to communicate with Rinkeby and instead use the local blockchain you're about to start running in the next step.
+These steps will prevent Hardhat from attempting to communicate with Rinkeby and instead use the local blockchain you're about to start running in the next step.

-#### Start a local blockchain using the Hardhat dependency you just installed:
+#### Start a local blockchain on localhost port 8545 using the Hardhat dependency you just installed:
 ```
 npx hardhat node
 ```